Yes A checkmark with a circle around it close

 You may need to review your retirement planning strategies because of key provisions in the SECURE Act 2.0.
-Some are already effective while others will be phased in over the next few years.

-Currently effective
+Already effective

-New rules created when the Consolidated Appropriation Act of 2023 was signed into law by President Biden on December 29, 2022, can make saving for and living in retirement easier.
+Rules created when the Consolidated Appropriation Act of 2023 was signed into law by President Biden on December 29, 2022, can make saving for and living in retirement easier.
 You may want to consider potential opportunities to adjust your retirement savings and distribution plans and charitable giving strategies.

 1. Should you wait an extra year to take distributions from your retirement accounts?